ssoonmi/05-20-Lecture-Notes/W9D4/interactivity.md

 ## Overflow

-BY default, when we size an element to a width and height that is too small for all of the content, the browser will just show all of the content anyway.
+By default, when we size an element to a width and height that is too small for all of the content, the browser will just show all of the content anyway.
 This can possibly mess up the way the page renders and displays.
 To fix this, we can use the overflow family of properties to specify how we want the overflow of content to be displayed.

 The overflow family of properties are:
 * overflow